AxonIQ/axon-server-se/package-axonserver-enterprise/src/main/resources/README.txt

-This is the Axon Server Enterprise Edition, version ${project.version}
+This is the Axon Server Enterprise Edition, version 4.2

 For information about the Axon Framework and Axon Server, visit https://docs.axoniq.io.